elpetrou/herring_whole_genome_sequencing/Markdown/Part3.AlignToGenome.md

 conda install -c bioconda htslib samtools openssl=1.0

 ```
-Once samtools was installed and functionining properly, I had to figure out how to call it from within an sbatch script.
-It turns out you use the command `source activate` rather than `conda activate` (that will cause your script to fail.
-So arcane, this knowledge!

-Finally, I was able to run samtools, using this script (samtools_sbatch.sh):
+I was able to run samtools, using this script (samtools_sbatch.sh):

 ```